Into the Flavor Inc. - CloseFlow

 | Anthropic | Prompt and context for a draft; or, for the support assistant, the Agent's question, conversation history, and account-status facts | Generated draft or support-assistant answer text |

-| Resend | Recipient email, message content, metadata | Delivery and engagement events |
+| Resend | Recipient email, message content, metadata - including our own company line call notification, which carries the call transcript and the message taken | Delivery and engagement events |

 | Twilio | Recipient phone number, message content | Delivery status, inbound replies |